jwkerr/Tabby/README.md

 If you don't understand what you are doing when editing this file you should just replace the default values I have already put there rather than attempting to start from scratch.
 If you have made an irreparable mistake you can delete the file or folder and restart your client to re-initialise the file.

 - "group" can be any string you like
+- UUIDs are a valid input for usernames
 - "colour" can be any of the colours listed [here](https://www.digminecraft.com/lists/color_list_pc.php) i.e. BLACK, DARK_AQUA, RED etc. or you can choose a hexadecimal number, i.e. 4A412A
 - All boolean values (bold-obfuscated) must be present even if you are not setting them to true